Updated May 11, 2023

-What is Ubuntu and OpenSUSE?
+What are Ubuntu and OpenSUSE?
 They both are the operating system.
-An operating system is the set of software package which manages the hardware and software instructions and controlling of the computer.
+An operating system is a software package that manages the hardware and software instructions and controls the computer.

-- Security point of view Ubuntu is very safe because of its less useful.
+- Security point of view, Ubuntu is very safe because of is less valuable.

-- Font family in Ubuntu is very much better in comparison of windows.
+- The font family in Ubuntu is very much better in comparison to Windows.

-- It has a centralized software Repository from where we can download the all required software from that.
+- It has a centralized software Repository from which we can download all required software.

 - Unix Environment is the best for the programmer.

-- Command Line interface – It has both command line interface as well as GUI interface.
+- Command Line interface – It has both a command-line interface and a GUI interface.

-- Cost- It’s an open source which is free of cost.
+- Cost- It’s open-source that is free of cost.

-- The testing purpose you can run Ubuntu in pen drive without installing it.
+- You can run Ubuntu in a pen drive without installing it for testing purposes.

 - Its kernel type is Monolithic.

-- The standard packet manager is ZYpp, The front-end packet manager is YaST and low-level packet manager is RPM.
+- The standard packet manager is ZYpp, The front-end packet manager is YaST, and the low-level packet manager is RPM.

 - It has an update method of Rolling release.